BcMbh/Portfolio/README.md

 ### WA auto message Bot
 Bot that send messages and other file types to multiple people at a certain time. that can run at the background.
-- I only used this bot ethically for my part-time and only messaging to paid members -!
-Currently pyWhatkit only work with specific browser version
+- I only used this bot ethically for my part-time and only messaging to paid members
+- !Currently pyWhatkit only work with specific browser version
+-
 <br>

 ```
  "DISCLAIMER: This script is intended for educational or responsible use only.
 I do NOT support spamming, abuse, or misuse of this tool."
 ```